Oxygen Therapy at home - a user's experience and workbook

 I use those skills in this practical book to share my experiences, sometimes amusingly, about living at the end of an oxygen tube.

 The majority of people think those on oxygen can do what they used to be able to do.

 This belief, in part, is what contributes to the isolation of the person on Home Oxygen.
 So does the fact the Home Oxygen user is ‘tethered’ to a machine.

 There are psychological as well as physical challenges.
 In sharing my experience of the learning curve I aim to help the oxygen user, the family, friends and support staff working with the person on oxygen.

-Because I walk in the oxygen user’s shoes.
-I know the challenges, and offer solutions using illustrations and how-to guides.
+Because I am a home oxygen user, I know the challenges, and offer solutions using illustrations and how-to guides.